dc232/Google_test_task/README.md

 So I tried to adjust the port so that it was port 80 in which the load balancer listens on to accept the request as I was unsure which port this should be.
 Looking back I think that maybe if port 443 was in use this could have worked but more research and experimentation would be needed.

+# Possible solution to how to make the environment more secure

 The reason why I have not been able to incorporate a bastion host is because I am trying to understand/research the architecture of how it would interact with the load balancer because I believe that it would need to find a way to proxy the requests to the backend.

 According to google a possible architecture is